PyGenie-Scans/SansScripts/doc/source/tutorial.rst

 :2: Ensure that the instrument is ready to start a measurement
 :3-6: Check that the detector is on
+:7: Check that the detector is on
-:7-18: Put the instrument in event mode
+:8-19: Put the instrument in event mode
-:19: Set the upstream slits
+:20: Set the upstream slits
-:20: Move the M4 transmission monitor out of the beam
+:21: Move the M4 transmission monitor out of the beam
-:21: Move the sample into position
+:22: Move the sample into position
-:22: Let motors finish moving.
+:23: Let motors finish moving.
-:23: Set the sample thickness
+:24: Set the sample thickness
-:24: Print and log the sample parameters
+:25: Print and log the sample parameters
-:25: Set the sample title
+:26: Set the sample title
-:26: Start the measurement.
+:27: Start the measurement.
-:27: Wait the requested time
+:28: Wait the requested time
-:28: Stop the measurement.
+:29: Stop the measurement.